sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-07-22-sourdough-bread.md

 5. Add proofed yeast mixture and sourdough starter to the crumbly mixture.
 6. Using a hand mixer or immersion blender, mix for about 6 minutes.
 7. Scoop into a greased bread pan
 8. Smooth out the surface using some warm water and your finger.
-Simply dip your finger into the water and
+9. Allow dough to proof by putting it into an oven with the light on for 2-4 hours.

 Starter inspiration: https://youtu.be/yOo7I6wxSN4